-Western Connecticut State University's Macricostas School of Arts & Sciences is pleased to announce that applications are being accepted for a tenure track Assistant Professor position, in the field of population genetics, in the Department of Biological & Environmental Sciences, in plant-related applied environmental biology.
+Western Connecticut State University’s Macricostas School of Arts & Sciences is pleased to announce that applications are being accepted for a tenure track Assistant Professor in the Department of Biological & Environmental Sciences, in plant-related applied environmental biology.
 This position will start with the Spring 2021 semester.

 WCSU is committed to enhancing our diverse university community by actively encouraging people with disabilities, minorities, veterans, and women to apply.
 We take pride in our pluralistic community and continue to seek excellence through diversity and inclusion.

 Salary & Benefits: The salary range is $64,422 – $85,896 and is commensurate upon candidates' experience.
-WCSU offers a comprehensive benefits package.
+Western offers a comprehensive benefits package.
 Additional information on benefits can be found at www.wcsu.edu/hr/benefits/.
 There are grant opportunities to support research and conference attendance.

 State and Federal requirements expect that organizations with 100 or more employees invite applicants to self-identify gender and race.
 We kindly request all applicants to complete the Affirmative Action Data Questionnaire via the following link. http://wcsu.edu/diversity/affirmative-action-data-questionnaire/.
 Any questions may be directed to Ms. Keisha Stokes in the WCSU Office of Diversity and Equity at email@example.com.
 Completion of this data will not affect your opportunity for employment, or terms or conditions of employment.
 This form will be used for reporting purposes only and will be kept separate from all search records and only accessed by the Office of Diversity and Equity.

-Applicants with dual-career considerations can find university jobs such as professor jobs, dean jobs, chair / department head jobs, and other faculty jobs and employment opportunities at Western Connecticut State University and at other institutions of higher education in the region on www.AcademicCareers.com
+Applicants with dual-career considerations can find postings of professor jobs, dean jobs, chair / department head jobs, and other faculty jobs and employment opportunities at the Western Connecticut State University and at other institutions of higher education in the region on www.AcademicCareers.com